We have vacancies in the following areas, click on each sector for the current roles we are recruiting for.

 Skills

-* Ability to prioritise work
+* Ability to work under pressure

 Values and Behaviours

-* All colleagues are expected to demonstrate that they act in line with Nottinghamshire Healthcare NHS Foundation Trust Values: Trust, Honesty, Respect, Compassion, Teamwork
+* All colleagues are expected to demonstrate that they act in line with Nottinghamshire Healthcare NHS Foundation Trust Values: Trust, Honesty, Respect, Compassion, Teamwork.

 * All colleagues are expected to demonstrate an understanding of and commitment to Equality, Diversity and Inclusion (EDI) and how it applies to their role.
 The Trust’s expectations are highlighted within our EDI Policy, and associated EDI and Human Rights legislation.